dosssman/doss.github.io/_projects/2022-05-charybdis-build.md

     <figcaption>Mill-Max sockets for the key switches.</figcaption>
 </figure>

-**TODO**: This should be added to the caveats, as well as the relevant part of the case and switch assembly.
-Namely, the Charybdis or the Scylla use flexible PCBs that are expected to be held to case by the switches once installed.
-THis can be hard to realize especially for the top and bottom row, since the PCB's inertia creates a force that the keyswitches inserted into the Mill-Max sockets might not compensate for.
-This can result in either the switch and PCB just not maintaining contact with the switch legs, or the PCBs slowly sliding of the switch's leg and losing contact after some time.
-{: .text-justify}

 After suspending the PCB while keeping the bottom part accessible, the Mill-Max sockets are inserted according to the key switch legs layout.
 {: .text-justify}